 existing version may result in errors or unexpected behaviour.

-We recommend you have Java version 17 (or higher) installed on your computer.
-The next RiskScape release (v1.5.0) will require a minimum of Java 17 installed in order to run.
+RiskScape requires that Java version 17 (or higher) is installed on your computer in order to run.

 Replace the old installation directory

 First, work out the directory location where RiskScape is already installed.
 If you cannot remember the installation location, try one of the following:

 riskscapeto your system

 PATH, then you can use:

 Or, if you use a Windows shortcut (alternative) to run RiskScape, right-click on the shortcut and click ‘Edit’.

 The RiskScape installation directory will be on the